Modern typography: Objective

+With the combination of typeface and typography, and in this case, in terms of modernity, modernists in general use these aspects to force clearer ideas upon viewers in expressive ways.
+"The trend in modern typography is definitely toward simplicity and legibility, employing forms that comply with the natural inclination of the human eye to seek harmony and ease."
+This not only aesthetically engages the reader/viewer but displays communication in an effective, comprehensible manner.

 Model of vision

 Modern interpretation of the message assumes objectivity and neutrality.
 Graphic design, processed through print technology, translates problems and experiences into a visual linear order.
 There is a single point of view.
 The designer believes that he/she should control what would be seen.
 This model of vision rejects interplay between a viewer and image and affirms that our internal makeup does not alter the impressions we receive.
 The modern designer's objective is to control the viewer's detached visual component so that information is transmitted seamlessly.

 In attempting to control the eye, modern design dismissed the creativity of viewing.
 Beatrice Warde wrote a famous article about rules for typography in modern print in 1932.
 According to her everything about a 'container' is "calculated to reveal and not to hide the beautiful thing which it was meant to contain."
 To make a good choice of typography, for modernist designer is not a question of "How should it look?" but "What must it do?"
 B. Ward pushes to the extreme when she says, "type well used is invisible as type."
 She denies artistic quality to the printed piece because in her opinion that would mean that its mission is the expression of the designer's self, and not fulfillment of its primary function – conveying the message.
 These statements are in line with modernist simplicity of Bauhaus, Constructivism, Futurism and their claim that typography, like architecture, must be functional.

+Importantly enough, as designers control what is seen and incorporate delivery with design, sculpting an end product, Modern Typography similarly represents many aspects of print culture and general typography in encouraging some senses of noetic culture, situating utterance, and suggesting self-containment – what readers desire in simple comprehension and visual rhetoric.